Synchronize an audio recording with your score

 Between two points (e.g. the beginning and end of the score), we use our playback algorithm and the duration between these points to automatically determine how we will move the “slider” on the score.

-Click on “Add a new synchronization point” and update the measure number and/or timing.
+Click on "Add a new synchronization point" and update the measure number and/or timing.
 An easy way to add these points is to play the audio while reading the notation.
-When the beginning of a measure is not synced with the interpretation, click on the button to add a new point, the adjust the measure number (see example below).
+When the beginning of a measure is not synced with the interpretation, click on the button to add a new point, then adjust the measure number (see example below).

 Add a new point